 Season with lemon juice and fresh herbs.

-You can use different herbs and spices each time, or even add other vegetables like peas and carrots.
-Cauli-rice is like a blank canvas that you can experiment with until you get your favourite flavour combination.
+You can use different herbs and spices, or even add other vegetables like peas and carrots.
+Cauli-rice can be a blank canvas to experiment with to find your favourite recipe.